Is Delta 8 Legal in Nebraska? (2024 Update)

 Key Takeaways

-• Delta-8, derived from legal hemp, is federally legal, and Nebraska currently backs federal law.
+• Delta-8, derived from legal hemp, is federally legal and legal in Nebraska.

 • Lawmaker's argue that Delta-8 is legal through an unintended loophole, and new laws may change Delta-8's legal status in the state.